 Rupert Murdoch’s motives only make sense from a historical perspective, argues Piers Brendon.

-We like to think of ourselves as having made progress from those repressed Victorians.
-However, since the 1970s, feminists, gay activists and historians have been questioning the notion of sexual repression.
+Since the 1970s, feminists, gay activists and historians have been questioning the notion of sexual repression in the past.
 Anna Clark considers important recent studies on this most stimulating of subjects.

 Patricia Cleveland-Peck looks at the long history of plant dispersal between the New World and the Old.